leonm1/vscode-cpp-raw-string-highlighter/README.md

 # vscode-cpp-raw-string-highlighter

 Syntax highlighting and IntelliSense for [C++ raw string literals](https://abseil.io/tips/64).
-This was inspired by my time writing js with [vscode-styled-components](https://github.com/styled-components/vscode-styled-components) and motivated by my use of cpp raw strings at work.
+This was inspired by my time writing js with [vscode-styled-components](https://github.com/styled-components/vscode-styled-components) (from which this project was forked) and motivated by my use of cpp raw strings at work.

 ## Install